- Local SEO

-With so many gateways and payment solutions out there which is best for you.
+With so many gateways and payment solutions out there which is best for you?

 We look at different solutions and mention the pros and cons of each.

-In an article in the Australian Financial Review there is discussion about banks and payment-card groups benefiting by "clipping the ticket multiple times" as the payment goes from you to a merchant via a number of electonic gateways.
+In an article in the Australian Financial Review there is discussion about banks and payment-card groups benefiting by "clipping the ticket multiple times" as the payment goes from you to a merchant via a number of electronic gateways.

 Hence the better we understand how this system works we increase the chances of reducing these costs.